ryppl/boost-history/committee/rvalue_ref/N2983-throwing-move.rst

     exception is thrown :raw-html:`<span class="ins">other than by the move constructor of <code>T</code></span>` there are no effects.

-Change paragraph 13 to say
+Change paragraph 13 to say:

     If an exception is thrown :raw-html:`<span class="ins">other than by the move constructor of <code>T</code></span>` there are no